signalfx/lambda-python/README.rst

 Publish a new version
 ^^^^^^^^^^^^^^^^^^^^^^^
-For users who are interested in publishing a new version, run the following command in your command line to install a new Python package (build a wheel):
+If you would like to publish a new version, run the following command in your command line to install a new Python package (build a wheel):

 .. code::